goat1000/SVGGraph/README.txt

  DonutGraph - a pie graph with a hole in the middle;

  SemiDonutGraph - half of a donut graph;

+ ExplodedDonutGraph - a donut graph with its slices exploded;

  PolarAreaGraph - a pie graph where the area of the slice varies instead of
                   its angle;